Andre-Pham/Yonder/documentation/Map Documentation.md

 A Segment is a collection of two adjacent areas.
 There is a "left" area, and "right" area which represents their arrangement.

+Each Segment is designated a "Stage".
+The first Segment is "Stage 0".
+The next Segment is "Stage 1".
+The Stage determines the quality of loot.

 Areas within segments are connected via Bridges, which are special Location nodes that allow a seamless transition between Areas.

 A Tavern Area is a collection of Location Nodes that are non-hostile such as shops, blacksmiths, etc. It spans the width of an entire Segment.